Looking for Supply Teachers

 Saturday Afternoon Programs

 A variety of afternoon cultural classes are offered to students and parents of Ottawa Mandarin School.
-Activities include Arts and crafts, Badminton, Calligraphy, Chinese painting, Dance, Diabolo, and Martial arts.
+Activities include Arts and Crafts, Badminton, Chinese Dance, and Diabolo.

 OMS reserves the right to cancel any program due to insufficient registration or other reasons.